metablaster/ASM-Formatter/CONTRIBUTING.md

 For this reason only the following contributions are acceptable:

-- Your implementation must be very basic and minimal because personal coding style preferences must not dictate how the formatter will work.
+- Your formatting implementation must be very basic and minimal because personal coding style preferences must not dictate how the formatter will work.

 - Implementation for other assemblers which should cover everything that is already implemented by this project.